-Semen Certificates and DNA Testing Requirements
+DNA Testing Requirements

-- (1) Certificates will be issued by CLRC for the Society to the owner(s) of the sire or licensed semen supplier after the bull has been DNA tested and the test results are received by our office. - (2) To register an A.I.-produced calf when you are not the owner of the bull, an original Semen Certificate signed by the owner of the bull semen must accompany the Application for Registration. - (3) The semen supplier shall furnish a Semen Certificate to his or her customer upon notification that a calf is to be registered which resulted from use of purchased semen.
-The semen supplier may at his or her option charge a fee for this Semen Certificate. - (4) All calves resulting from embryo transfer procedures must have a DNA test completed through the Society prior to submitting a registration application.
+- (1) To register an A.I.-produced calf when you are not the owner of the bull, a bill of sale of semen signed by the owner of the bull semen may accompany the Application for Registration. - (2) Semen bill of sales are not required for registering ET calves. - (3) All calves resulting from embryo transfer procedures must have a DNA test completed through the Society prior to submitting a registration application. - (4) All bull calves born after January 1, 2018 must be DNA and hypotrichosis tested before they can be registered.